 As of June 1, 2012, new rules came into effect related to the sale of OLG lottery products.
 These rules are intended to enhance the public’s confidence in the integrity of gaming and ensure that gaming in Ontario is provided responsibly and in a manner that does not target vulnerable individuals.

 Specifically, lottery tickets cannot be sold to persons the Seller believes fall under the following categories:

-- Individuals who appear to be intoxicated (see AGCO’s“Recognizing Intoxication” Responsible Service Tip Sheet for the signs of intoxication)
+- Individuals who appear to be intoxicated (see AGCO’s“Recognizing Intoxication” Responsible Service Information Sheet for the signs of intoxication)

 - Officers, directors or partners of the Seller

 - Registered Category 1 Gaming Assistants employed at the gaming site / retail store where the Seller sells lottery tickets